adamtilson/ense271/lab-1/lab-doc.md

 Imagine you are tasked with building an application for a food delivery service.
 Use User Story Mapping to plan building such an app.

-In accomplishing this, thinki in terms of: Who are the users?
+In accomplishing this, think in terms of: Who are the users?
 What are the user's goals(Activities), and what smaller operations must they do (Steps, Tasks) in order to accomplish this goal?

 ---